About us | KROKODIL

 KROKODIL Center

-Since the opening of our main public space in downtown Belgrade, in September 2018, more than 500 different events have taken place, including:
+Since opening in September 2018, more than 640 different events have taken place in KROKODIL Center, including:

 KROKODOKODIL